 - new and multiple sensing modalities.

 FORTUNATELY: We have been moving from a digital signal processing paradigm, where analog signals are sampled periodically and processed centrally, to a distributed information processing paradigm, where analog signals are “randomly” sensed in space and time, and processed locally to extract key information in a distributed fashion.

-SPL maintains research collaboration with other laboratories within FORTH-ICS including TNL, CML and CVRL and has close academic ties with the Department of Computer Science and other departments and institutes within the University of Crete.
-SPL currently consists of 2 faculty, 4 post-doctoral fellows, and 13 graduate students.
+SPL maintains research collaboration with other laboratories within FORTH-ICS including TNL, CBML and CVRL and has close academic ties with the Department of Computer Science and other departments and institutes within the University of Crete.
+SPL currently consists of 3 faculty, 2 post-doctoral fellows, 9 graduate students, and 4 undergraduate students.
 Researchers in SPL are involved in a range of interdisciplinary research projects maintaining several active international collaborations with both academic and industrial partners across Europe, the US and Asia.
 Most recent ones include the Universities of Valencia and of the Basque Country, Spain; CEA/Saclay, France Telecom, and SAGEM, France; KTH, Sweden; the University of Southern California, USA; TWS, Italy; Cidana, China.
 Funding of this research has mainly been provided by the European Commission.